garghub/simutate/README.md

 please pass below as arguments and try again

-1. a task to perform (e.g. abstract / unabstract / processsourcepatches / simulate / flatten / getalltests )
+1. a task to perform (e.g. abstract / unabstract / processsourcepatches / simulate / flatten / getalltests / compare )

 NOTE: for task "simulate", please pass below as additional arguments and try again